DuBrazil/NitroBrut/README.md

 -Install "NitroBrut"

--Now launch discord and the NitroBrut and wait for the code
+-Now launch discord + NitroBrut and wait for the code

 -When u have the code, u just have ton copy the code and clear him.